20 Must-Read Paranormal & Supernatural Books Of 2021

 'Quantum Paranormal' - Patrick Jackson

 The book covers this unusual theory in great detail and even offers up logical explanations for common haunting phenomenon.
-As the research only relies on the normal mostly flawed methods employed by ghost hunters, the book fails to offer any compelling evidence that would convert a paranormal believer, let alone a skeptic.
+However, as the research only relies on the normal, mostly flawed methods employed by ghost hunters, the book fails to offer any compelling evidence that would convert a paranormal believer, let alone a skeptic.
 What makes this book an interesting read is not Patrick's theory but his journey - the story of what happens when someone takes their belief in the paranormal too far.

 'Deliverance' - Jason Bray